Zanzibar: Ethnic origins

 The people of Zanzibar are of diverse ethnic origins.
 The first permanent residents of Zanzibar seem to have been the ancestors of the Bantu Hadimu and Tumbatu, who began arriving from the African Great Lakes mainland around AD 1000.
-They belonged to various mainland ethnic groups and on Zanzibar, generally lived in small villages.
+They belonged to various mainland ethnic groups and, on Zanzibar, generally lived in small villages.
 They did not coalesce to form larger political units.

 During Zanzibar's brief period of independence in the early 1960s, the major political cleavage was between the Shirazi (Zanzibar Africans), who made up approximately 56% of the population, and the Zanzibar Arabs—the bulk of whom arrived from Oman in the 1800s—made up approximately 17%.
 Today, Zanzibar is inhabited mostly by ethnic Swahili.
 There are also a number of Arabs, as well as some ethnic Persian, Somalis, and Indian people.

 Languages

 Swahili

 Zanzibaris speak Swahili (Kiswahili), a Bantu language that is extensively spoken in the African Great Lakes region.
 Swahili is the de facto national and official language of Tanzania.
 Many local residents also speak Arabic, English, Italian and French.

-The dialect of Swahili spoken in Zanzibar is called kiunguja.
-Kiunguja, which has a high percentage of Arabic loanwords, enjoys the status of Standard Swahili not in Tanzania only but also in other countries, where Swahili is spoken.
+The dialect of Swahili spoken in Zanzibar is called Kiunguja.
+Kiunguja, which has a high percentage of Arabic loanwords, has the status of Standard Swahili not only in Tanzania but also in other countries, where Swahili is spoken.

 Arabic

-Three distinct varieties of Arabic are in use in Zanzibar: Standard Arabic, Omani Arabic and Hadrami Arabic.
-Both vernacular varieties are falling out of use, although the Omani one is spoken by a larger group of people (probably, several hundreds).
+Three distinct varieties of Arabic are in use in Zanzibar: Standard Arabic, Omani Arabic, and Hadrami Arabic.
+Both vernacular varieties are falling out of use, although the Omani one is spoken by a larger group of people (probably several hundred).
 In parallel to this, Standard Arabic, traditionally associated with the Quran and Islam, is very popular not only among ethnic Arabs but also among Muslims of various descent who inhabit Zanzibar.
 Nevertheless, Standard Arabic is mastered by very few people.
 This can be attributed to the aggressive policy of Swahilisation.
-Despite the prestige and importance the Arabic language once enjoyed, today it is no longer the dominant spoken language.
+The Arabic language is no longer the dominant spoken language.